 - <setting-name>: Name of the setting to persist in the BSP settings file.
-This will be prepended with BSP Type when persisted. - <setting-type>: Type of the setting to persist in the BSP settings file.
+This is prepended with BSP Type when persisted. - <setting-type>: Type of the setting to persist in the BSP settings file.

 This command creates a BSP setting that is associated with a particular software component.
-The 'set\sw\setting\property' command will be required to set the values for fields pertaining to a BSP software setting definition.
+The 'set\sw\setting\property' command is required to set the values for fields pertaining to a BSP software setting definition.